jvanasco/pyramid_sqlassist/README.md

 If you have more/different names - subclass (or create a patch to deal with dynamic names!)
 I didn't have time for that.

-The reader and writer classes will start with an automatic rollback.

-The logger will not.
+The reader and writer classes will start with an automatic rollback; The logger will not.

-This behavior is not driven by the actual SqlAlchemy configuration - though yes, it should be.

 # `transaction` support